mohan-s1/ising_model/ising1_readme.md

 calculation every 1,000 times through.)

   f.
-If the spin flip reduced the energy, accept the change and update the energy for the entire system (by adding the EIsing to the total energy you had before the flip).
+If the spin flip reduced the energy, accept the change and update the energy for the entire system (by adding the $\Delta$EIsing to the total energy you had before the flip).
 If it increased the energy, reject the change, flip the spin back, and keep the total energy you had before flipping the spin.